 First, I spent about 300 euros in Sri Lanka in a little less than ten days, excluding flights.
 Fortunately, due to being already in South-East Asia, I managed to cop some flights at a very low rate.
 However, many of you reading will most certainly be leaving from Europe or some other part of the world which may or may not be in direct proximity of Sri Lanka.
 But do not worry.
 Many flights to Sri Lanka should be on the more affordable side.
 You should, however, keep in mind that this part of the trip will most certainly take up the largest portion of your budget!

-Keeping in mind my advice and loosely framed budget, Sri Lanka is one of the best travelling experience I have had so far and is undoubtedly worth a try!
+Keeping in mind my advice and loosely framed budget, Sri Lanka is one of the best traveling experience I have had so far and is undoubtedly worth a try!
 I would also definitely recommend going rather sooner than later as it is slowly becoming a more sought-after destination.
-If you want to be part of the “cool” gang of early visitors, make sure to start planning your big trip to the beautiful island of Sri Lanka!
+If you want to be part of the "cool" gang of early visitors, make sure to start planning your big trip to the beautiful island of Sri Lanka!